 Federal law requires that the district, upon request, release to military recruiters and institutions of higher education the name, address, and phone number of secondary school students enrolled in the district, unless a student's parent's or eligible student objects in writing.
-See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 7 for more information.
+(See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 7 for more information.)

-Parent : Please complete the following and return this form to the school only if you do not want you child's information released to a military recruiter or institution of higher education without your wronsent. • (student's name), request that the district not release one number to a military recruiter or institution of higher education Printed Name: Parent signature: Date
+Parent: Please complete the following and return this form to the school only if you do not want your child's information released to a military recruiter or institution of higher education without your written consent.

+l, parent of (student's name), request that the district not release my child's name, addre: ss, and telephone number to a military recruiter or institution of higher education v without my prior written consent.
+Printed Name: Parent Signature: Date

 Note: If this form is not returned, the district will assume that permission has been granted for the release of this information.
+This form can also be accessed in the PowerSchool Parent Portal.